CLASSIFICATION NO. 730

 Duties may include but are not limited to the following:

-- Participates in labor contract negotiating sessions; identifies and researches significant or controversial issues; takes notes and writes minutes; prepares exhibits for fact-finding and interest arbitration hearings; researches and resolves grievances; drafts and recommends contract language; researches, analyzes and reports on costs of contract proposals.
+- Participates in labor contract negotiating sessions; identifies and researches significant or controversial issues; takes notes and writes minutes; prepares exhibits for fact-finding and interest arbitration hearings; researches and resolves grievances; drafts contract language; researches, analyzes and reports on costs of contract proposals.

 REQUIRED KNOWLEDGE AND SKILLS